About the Sony Alpha a6000 (no lens included)

 - Movies: You can record movies in Full HD or standard definition in 16:9 or 4:3 aspect ratio.
 When selected on the Mode Dial, you can select the desired movie settings, including Program Auto, Aperture Priority, Shutter Priority, and Manual Exposure.

-Picture Effect to get one the following effect filters to achieve more impressive and artistic expression: Toy Camera, Pop Color, Posterization, Retro Photo, Soft High-key, Partial Color (Red, Green, Blue, or Yellow), High Contrast Mono, Soft Focus, HDR Painting, Rich-tone Mono, Miniature, Watercolor, and Illustration.
+Picture Effect: In Intelligent Auto or Superior Auto mode, you can select Picture Effect to get one the following effect filters to achieve more impressive and artistic expression: Toy Camera, Pop Color, Posterization, Retro Photo, Soft High-key, Partial Color (Red, Green, Blue, or Yellow), High Contrast Mono, Soft Focus, HDR Painting, Rich-tone Mono, Miniature, Watercolor, and Illustration.

 Exposure Compensation: Exposure compensation is used to alter the camera's standard exposure setting.
 You can make the image look lighter (increased exposure) or darker (decreased exposure) The exposure compensation amount can be set up to +/-5.0 EV in 1/3-step or 1/2-step increments.
 When shooting movies, the exposure can be adjusted in a range of +/-2.0 EV.

 AE Lock: You can fix the exposure before deciding on the composition when taking a picture.
 This is effective when the metering object and focusing object are different or when you want to shoot continuously while keep the same exposure value.